hnaderi/edomata/docs/principles/index.md

 ## CQRS
 it is the idea of applying CQS principle to whole sub-systems, meaning that responsibility for handling commands are totally separated from handling queries. it is a useful pattern for following scenarios:
 - when there is a need to have more than one representation of data, and different databases for each of them
-- when business logic is totally irrelevant to views that users need or business logic is to complex to be mixed with other irrelevant responsibilities.
+- when business logic is totally irrelevant to views that users need or business logic is too complex to be mixed with other irrelevant responsibilities.

 Note that this is also a local pattern, not an architecture, and almost always is not a replacement for crud systems.
 Also CQRS doesn't have to mean doing event sourcing, introducing commands, event, read sides, sagas, async processing and so forth.